Madubhashana/Ascendion-SSE-Mobile-Tech-Assement/README.md

 ### Validate the questions

 Please update the value of `question` () in `src/App.tsx` file to populate the corresponding answer.
 The acceptable values are `'question1' | 'question2' | 'question3'`

+Run `yarn test` to execute the unit tests.
+It has configured a Github Action CI/CD for unit tests as well.